 Trouble is: people like me who sport a perma-smiley face may not be “fine”.
 Not at all.
 And I now believe that feeling obliged to pretend we are what we’re not can be both physically and psychologically damaging.

-Dr. Michael Lerner offered a San Francisco audience a similar message when he spoke at a 2006 Healing Journeys conference about the difference between curing and healing:
+Dr. Michael Lerner offered a San Francisco audience a similar message when he spoke at a Healing Journey conference about the difference between curing and healing:

 “I think this is one of the most toxic New Age ideas: that all patients should keep a positive attitude.